flipflop/interview-user-experience/README.md

 - UX and UI design, can you describe what both are?

-- What are some of the emerging trends in UX Design right now?

 - If tasked to perform a UX evaluation or audit of a product, what would your process look like to accomplish this?
 Can you tell me about a project you did this for and what the outcome of the evaluation was?

 - Why did Google Make Page Speed an Important Ranking Factor for Websites?